samilazregsuidi/Daedalux/README.md

   * -check: Model-check the product line until a property violation is found.
   * -exhaustive: Exhaustively model-check the product line until all possible traces have been explored to determine which products are valid.
   * -sample <number>: Search for a valid product by randomly exploring *n* traces of the product line.
-  * -ksample <number>: Bounded model-check the product line by exploring traces of length *n*.
+  * -ksteps <number>: Bounded model-check the product line by exploring traces of length *n*.
-[//]  * -bfs: Use breadth-first search to explore the product line instead of depth-first search.
-  * -ltl:
-  * -multiltl:
-* Options for simulation:
-  *
+  * -ltl <string>: LTL property to verify.
+  * -ltlFile <path> File containing LTL properties to verify.
+  * -multiLtl <string>: multiLTL property to verify.
+  * -multiLtlFile <path>: File containing multiLTL properties to verify.
 * Options for features and feature model:
-  * -fm <path-to-feature-model>: Specify the path to the feature model TVL.
+  * -fm <path>: Specify the path to the feature model TVL.
 This option can be omitted if the feature model has the same name as the promela file.
-  * -filter <expression>: Limit the verification to a subset of the products specified in the TVL file.
-The TVL syntax has to be used for this.
 * Options for output:
   * -nt: Do not print the trace to the terminal.
   * -st: Only prints states when there are no changed variables.
-* Options for formal mutation testing:
-  * -generate:
-  * -simulate:
-  * -original:
-  * -mutant:
 * Options for debugging:
   * -exec: Execute the model (does not print states, only model output).
   * -l <number>:  Stop when the given number of states were explored.